-- 1.1.1 This year the IAC Rules Committee received 46 proposals.
-The Rules Committee submitted the proposals to the members for comment, collected those comments, and presented them to the IAC Board with their recommendations. - 1.1.2 Of the original 46 proposals, 22 were accepted and 24 rejected by the board. - 1.1.3 The deadline for new proposals is July 1st 2024.
+- 1.1.1 This year the IAC Rules Committee received 20 proposals, including 1 post-Nationals and one at the Fall Board meeting.
+The Rules Committee submitted the proposals to the members for comment, collected those comments, and presented them to the IAC Board with their recommendations. - 1.1.2 Of the 20 proposals, 8 were accepted and 12 rejected by the board. - 1.1.3 The deadline for new proposals is July 1st 2025.
 Submit your proposals to: ruleschair@iac.org.